Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Results

 \subsection{Evolutionary trends}

-In Figure~\ref{fig:groupsEvol} we show the evolution in time, at different redshifts, of a particular compact group of our simulations.
-As noted the CA at $z=0$ results from the collapse of a loose group, and in this case no other normal galaxy enters a sphere of $R_{\rm max}$.
-The dynamical state of the whole group is that of a collapsing state, that has not had time to completely be virialized.
-The same trend was observed for other CAs in our simulations.
+In Figure~\ref{fig:groupsEvol} we show the configuration evolution in time, at different redshifts, of a particular compact group of halos in one of our simulations.
+As is observed, the CA at $z=0$ results from the collapse of a loose group, and no other normal galaxy enters a sphere of $R_{\rm max}$.
+The dynamical state of the whole group is that of a collapsing state, that has not had time to completely merge.
+The same trend was observed for other CAs in our simulations, as shown graphically in Figure~\ref{fig:Revolu} were we plot the group radius from $z=1$ to $z=0$ for our CAs.

+We also computed the crossing times of our groups of halos.
+The average dimensionless crossing time is $t_{\rm c}/t_{\rm H} \approx 0.03$ for CAs and $\approx 0.2$ for LAs; where $t_{\rm c}=R_{\rm g}/\sigma$ is a physical crossing time and $t_{\rm H}$ is the Hubble time, and $\sigma$ is the three-dimensional velocity dispersion of the group.
+An observational equivalent to $t_{\rm c}$, after projecting along a line-of-sight, is typically used in observational studies (e.g. Hickson~1997).
+Berlind~et~al.~(2006) find a median value of the dimensionless crossing time $t_{\rm cross}\approx 0.15$ for their group catalogs that includes systems of a wide range of different sizes and velocity dispersions; their crossing time relates to our deprojected value by $t_{\rm c}=4/(\pi \sqrt{3})t_{\rm cross}$.
+On other hand, for compact groups typically one has $t_{\rm c}/t_{\rm H}\!\sim \!
+0.01$.
+Hence, our values for $t_{\rm c}$ are within the range found by other authors.

+One might consider from our dimensionless crossing times that the halo groups are in virial equilibrium, but this is not the case.
+Aceves \& Vel\'azquez (2002) showed that the value of the crossing time is not necessarily a good estimator of the dynamical state of a group.
+These authors found, using dynamical studies of groups, that one can have small values of dimensionless crossing times for collapsing groups that were clearly not in virial equilibrium; as indicated in their Fig.~4.
+In our cosmological simulations the average virial ratio for all associations was $\langle 2T/|U| \rangle = 0.46 \pm 0.22$ and for compact associations $0.03\pm 0.04$.
+From the crossing time results and virial estimator used, it follows that the former does not appear as a solid parameter to determine if a group of the kind considered here are in virial equilibrium.
+The same argument may probably apply to observational galaxy groups, but this matter deserves further work.

 In order to see if some evolutionary trends in the slopes of the IG dark matter exists, we computed the density profile for all of our CAs at three different redshifts: $z=1.0$, $z=0.5$ and $z=0$.
 The results of the mass profile are shown in Figure~\ref{fig:CAs-evol}.
-Notwithstanding the strong variations of the profile at scales of order $100 \,h^{-1}$kpc, there is a tendency for the IG dark matter to be somewhat more cuspy at earlier times.
-This is related to the fact that all the matter of the CA at $z=0$ is collapsing at $z=1$, and the IG dark matter along with it.
-At $z=0$ some of the particles of IG dark matter at $z=1$ have been bound to halos at $z=0$.
+The average inner slope of the IG dark matter is essentially flat, within the estimated errors, from redshift $z=1$ to $z=0$.
+The IG dark matter appears to be more confined within $R_{\rm g}$ at the higher redshifts than at $z=0$, as a consequence of the general collapse of the group of halos.
+The galaxy-size halos project the IG particles toward the external parts of the group by transferring them kinetic energy.
+The previous was observed by visually following the IG dark particles from $z=1$ to $z=0$ for all of our CAs.
+One may notice a hint of the latter by observing the IG dark particles in Figure~\ref{fig:groupsEvol}.